isomerpages/imh-brave/_faqs/General/Do I have to come to your clinic?.md

 ---
 All screening procedures in Part 1 will be done **online**.

-* Further assessment in Part 2 will require a visit to our clinic as a trained mental health professional will be meeting with you and your child to assess for any mental health conditions.
+* Further assessment in Part 2 will require a visit to our clinic as a trained mental health professional will be meeting with you and your child to check for mental health conditions.